hightechu/2021-skills-academy/modules/day2/README.md

 #### Workshop: _Discovering Designing Thinking_
 ```
-In this hands-on workshop, developers will learn the Design Thinking process by experiencing the Collabovation Challenge a series of design thinking activities framed around the same type of problems which will be explored during the Accelerator.
+In this hands-on workshop, developers will learn the Design Thinking process by experiencing the Collabovation Challenge a series of design thinking activities framed around the same type of problems which will be explored during the Academy.
 ```
 #### Workshop: _Understanding User Flow_
 ```